arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

     test <@ run digit "92 the rest" = Success ("2 the rest", '9') @>
 ```

+`anyOf` is a classical low-level parser which can be used as a trivial
+building block of other more complex parsers, by the means of `<!>`
+and other combinators.

 ## many
 Remember that we started investigating this very topic in the attempt
 of parsing an unsigned integer of an unknown number of digits.
 We are
 very close to this goal.
-Be ready to see some disappointing
+Be ready to see a disappointing
-implementations: in fact, we are scratching the bottom of what is
+implementation, though: in fact, we are scratching the bottom of what
-possible with Functors and Applicative Functors, and soon we will need
+is possible with Functors and Applicative Functors, and soon we will
-Monads.
+need Monads.

 So, back to our number with arbitrary digits problem.
 The idea is: